 Surface Mining can be further divided into three different methods used to obtain coal from the land.
 Open-Pit MinMiningcurs when the earth layers are dug up to find coal seams below ground level.

 Once the seam is found, it is then “stripped” out of the ground using large machinery before being sent through a conveyor belt system that takes it to an area where it can be loaded onto trucks for transportation away from the site.

 Strip mining occurs when the earth layers are stripped away and leave a flat surface.
-Although this method is better than open-pit Mining, it leaves the land in a usable state; it can still cause extensive damage to the surrounding environment, particularly aquatic habitats, if proper precautions are not taken.
+Although this method is better than open-pit Mining, it leaves the land in a usable state; it can still cause extensive damage to the surrounding environment, mainly aquatic habitats, if proper precautions are not taken.